I need human help to enter verification code (office hours only)

 We host panel discussions on topics of local interest.

-Due to our membership in DuPage United, we represent our congregants’ views on social action in DuPage County, with special emphasis on health, housing, education, and jobs.
-Through that work, we ensure government funding for social programs.
+Through our membership in DuPage United, we ensure government funding in DuPage County for causes representing our congregants’ values, with special emphasis on health, housing, education, and jobs.

 DUPAGE UNITED – AN ALLIANCE OF ORGANIZATIONS

 Congregation Etz Chaim is one of the founding members of DuPage United.
 Our leadership recognized long ago the need to actively engage with our neighbors for social justice.
-Etz Chaim continues to play a strong leadership role among the dozens of member churches, mosques, and secular non-profit agencies and associations.
+CEC continues to play a strong leadership role among the dozens of member churches, mosques, and secular non-profit agencies and associations.

 INTERFAITH